simolus3/sqlite3.dart/sqlite3_flutter_libs/README.md

 # sqlite3_flutter_libs

 This package intentionally contains no Dart code.
-Flutter apps depending on this package will contain native `sqlite3` libraries on Android, iOS, macOS and Linux.
+Flutter apps depending on this package will contain native `sqlite3` libraries on Android, iOS, macOS, Linux and Windows.

 For more details on how to actually use this package in a Flutter app, see [sqlite3](https://pub.dev/packages/sqlite3).